Clashes erupt at Jerusalem holy site, 67 Palestinians hurt

 Palestinians view any large deployment of police at Al-Aqsa as a major provocation.

 The mosque is the third holiest site in Islam.
-It is built on a hilltop in Jerusalem’s Old City that is the most sacred site for Jews, who refer to it as the Temple Mount.
+It is built on a hilltop in Jerusalem’s Old City that is the most sacred site for Jews, who refer to it as the Temple Mount because it was the site of the Jewish temples in antiquity.
 It has been a major flashpoint for Israeli-Palestinian violence for decades and was the epicenter of the 2000-2005 Palestinian intifada, or uprising.

 Tensions have soared in recent weeks following a series of attacks by Palestinians that killed 14 people inside Israel.
 Israel has carried out a wave of arrests and military operations across the occupied West Bank, setting off clashes with Palestinians.